Studies suggest that one in six boys is sexually abused by age 16.

 Charting and Explaining the Course of Recovery to Professionals, the Media, and the Public

 Dr. Gartner has spoken and lectured widely about the sexual abuse of boys and its consequences for men in such diverse locations as the American Psychological and Psychiatric Associations; the Harvard University Medical School; the Sandor Ferenczi Society in Budapest; the Federal Bureau of Investigation; and numerous universities, rape intervention programs, and hospitals.
 Interviews with him have appeared in such media print outlets as the New York Times, Associated Press, Los Angeles Times, Washington Post, USA Today, The Nation, and New York Newsday.
 In addition, he has been featured on CNN, CBS, Fox News, NBC News Channel, MSNBC, and ABC.com, among others, and on radio stations in the United States, Canada, Australia, and South Africa.
+Dr. Gartner has also testified before the New York State Assembly Committee on Codes and the New Jersey Senate Judiciary Committee about issues related to child sexual abuse.
 (For a fuller list of his media appearances see the Media/Appearances page of this website.)

 Dr. Gartner was also interviewed in the 2004 Emmy-nominated WABC-TV documentary "Protect Our Children: Teenage Boys and the Wall of Silence" and in 2005 was the subject of a full-length interview in the Science Times section of the New York Times.
 (Click here to read the New York Times interview.)